Dragomir1401/BITCOIN-PROOF-OF-WORK/gpu_miner/src/README.txt

     The time it took to find the solution is: 0.01 seconds

     The results has 5 leading zeros as intended.
 The hash of the content was tested using an online tool and it was correct.
-The time it took to find the solution was very fast, under 0.01 seconds.
+The time it took to find the solution was very fast, under 0.01 seconds using the cluster.

 -------------------------------------References-----------------------------------------------------------